 In our continuing effort to empower and educate a more informed consumer base, we also provide a network of informative websites dedicated to elastomeric roof coatings, spray foam roofing, and wall foam insulation.
 These educational websites answer many of the common questions related to cool roof coatings and spray polyurethane foam (SPF) and can be found here: Buildings.com

 Single Ply Roofing History

 A New Alternative to Age Old Problem

-Single-ply roofing materials started out as a way to waterproof and protect low-slope or flat roofs without the need for tar or asphalt based roofing materials.
+Single-ply roofing materials started out as a way to waterproof and protect low-slope or flat roofs without the need for tar or asphalt based roofing materials (reference these roof replacement options for more detail).
 Traditional asphalt and tar based roofing options require an intense heating process during installation that is not only dangerous to be around, it also creates toxic and green-house gases during the application process.
 Single-ply materials can be mechanically attached, fully-adhered, or ballasted which makes them not nearly as dangerous to apply and much more eco-friendly during the installation process.

 More problems associated with traditional roofing methods include oxidation of the surface caused by the sun’s UV-rays.
 This leads to a breakdown of the roofing material and this leads to leaks.
 Believe it or not, asphalt actually slowly breaks down when exposed to water, and the more it is exposed to water, the faster it breaks down.
 Oils and some solvents commonly used on roof top equipment and HVAC units, readily dissolves traditional roofing materials.
 Single-ply materials offer a solid solution to all of these problems because EPDM, PVC, and TPO single ply is chemical resistant and does not break down under intense UV exposure.
 If you think you may have found the wrong place and are looking for more other roofing styles & installations, then please visit our alternative roofing contractors over at http://www.stpetersroofer.com/ for options that are more traditional.